CyrilleB79/winMag/readme.md

 ## Magnifier's native commands

-The result of the following Magnifier native commands may be reported by this add-on, according to its configuration:
+The result of the following Magnifier native commands, or other Accessibility commands, may be reported by this add-on, according to its configuration:

 * Start Magnifier: Windows++ (on alpha-numeric keyboard or on numpad)
 * Quit Magnifier: Windows+Escape